bemxgm/Radon-Monitor/README.md

 Code
   The folder "Code" contains the code used for the system, for arduino or other MCU.
 It is avaiable also a compotuer dataloggher written in python.

+Acknowledgments

+The present research has been developed within the project ‘PRACTICE’ (Planning Re-thinked Ageing Cities Through Innovative CellularEnvironments), financed under a cooperation framework between theRepublic of Italy and the Kingdom of Sweden, and carried out bySapienza - University of Rome and the Royal Institute of Technology ofStockholm, KTH.
+The authors desire also to thank the Dynamic Makersteam for their support.
+The board has been made with a Cirquoid CNC (https://cirqoid.com/).

 License
   The Project is under GNL 3.0 license (https://opensource.org/licenses/GPL-3.0) and the authors shall be cited in the further works.